debezium/debezium/debezium-connector-db2/README.md

 # Ingesting DB2 change events

 This module defines the connector that ingests change events from DB2 databases.
+Documentation on how to use the connector and the internal workings can be found [here](https://debezium.io/documentation/reference/connectors/db2.html).
 See in this [Dockerfile](src/test/docker/db2-cdc-docker/Dockerfile) how [this script](src/test/docker/db2-cdc-docker/dbsetup.sh) is used to set up CDC tables in the docker DB2 instance. `ASNCDC.ADDTABLE` and `ASNCDC.REMOVETABLE` in [asncdcaddremove.sql](src/test/docker/db2-cdc-docker/asncdcaddremove.sql) can be conveniently used to add and remove tables from CDC.

 ## Using the DB2 connector with Kafka Connect